Horseface Loach

 Most common disease that affects this loach is Ich.
 Ich is short for Ichthyophthirius, also known as "white spot disease".
 It is a parasite that can attack nearly all aquarium fishes, but you'll find that loaches are often the first to be attacked.
 Take great care in treating ick as loaches are very sensitive to the medications used to treat it.
 Often the dose is half of what is normally used.

 The second most common thing that affects loaches is a thing called skinny disease.
 This can be diagnosed fairly easily.
-If your loaches are eating a nitrous and healthy amounts and still seems to loose weight it is a good chance it has skinny disease.
+If your loaches are eating a nitrous and healthy amount and still seems to loose weight it is a good chance it has skinny disease.
 This is caused by internal parasites and can be treated with medication if used carefully.

 An outbreak of disease can often be limited to just one or a few fishes if you deal with it at an early stage.
 When keeping these sensitive types of fish, it is common to catch deteriorating water conditions and disease before other fish are affected.
 The best way to proactively prevent disease is to give your Horseface Loach the proper environment and give them a well balanced diet.
 The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
 A stressed fish will is more likely to acquire disease.